thomasrunner/Condor/README.md

 Condor supports System Types as well NSNumber types in an NSArray.

+2 Copies of the framework existing.
+One part of the app and one in the root directory if that is all you want to download.

 UPDATED v1.0.1
 - New Object Sort using CondorObject protocol